What We Believe

 This won’t change unless working people demand change.
-One person alone, cannot change the unequal systems that enforce poverty.
-But, by joining together as a union, working people have the collective power to stand up and demand safe work, better wages and a life free of poverty.
+One person alone cannot change the unjust systems that sustain poverty.
+However, by joining together as a union, working people have the collective power to stand up and demand safe work, better wages and a life free of poverty.

 This is UnionAID’s unique approach to development.
-When working people in our region take collective action for their rights, we are there to back them so they have the resources they need to win their struggle and transform their lives.
+When working people in our region take collective action for their rights, we are there to support them so that they have the resources they need to win their struggle and transform their lives.

-We believe that all people have the right to decent pay, safe and secure work, access to housing, education and healthcare and that empowering workers to advocate for their rights is how we achieve this.
+We believe that all people have the right to decent pay, safe and secure work, and access to housing, education and healthcare.
+We work to achieve this by empowering workers to advocate for their rights.

 People everywhere share some basic needs in life.
 A job that gives them dignity, to come home safe each day, a wage that gives their family a decent life and to come home safe each day.
 In Aotearoa – New Zealand, in Asia and the in the Pacific working people are fighting for these rights we all deserve.
 Workers are stronger when we stand in solidarity with one another, that’s how we create a better world for all.

 The causes of poverty are rooted in inequality that enables people’s rights to be ignored or suppressed by those who are powerful.
 Poverty cannot be fixed through acts of charity but only through real change which addresses these underlying inequalities and ensuring that have equal opportunity and fair distribution of wealth.